 “If you want to be the brand, you really want to be, you have to do better in North America”

-Adidas is much smaller than Nike, but what makes Adidas different is that it has a better sense of what its customers are looking for and hence work on it.
+Adidas is much smaller than Nike, but what makes Adidas different is that it has a better sense of what its customers are looking for and works on it.

 Nike is the most valuable sports brand in the world, especially in North America.
 For Nike, North America is also the main target because of the global revenue generated in 2017.
 The plus point with Nike is that they have strong marketing and sponsorship agreements to back it.
 Probably this is the reason, Nike made 30.57 billion euros in revenue in 2017.